Onnagata: In popular culture

 The influence of onnagata on Japanese culture has played an important part in the visual kei genre.
 The subculture emphasizes gender-nonconforming expression, and self-identified male performers who adopt female clothing within the genre are sometimes referred to as onnagata.
-Japanese music website Barks credits the increase in onnagata band members to the band Malice Mizer, due to the influence of its guitarist and co-founder Mana.
+Music journalist Showgun Fuyu cited X Japan drummer and co-founder Yoshiki as the pioneer of onnagata in visual kei.
+Music website Barks credited the increase in onnagata band members to Malice Mizer, due to the influence of their guitarist and co-founder Mana.
 Mana himself has said that he wanted to be the ultimate onnagata.

 In the United States, one of the more well-known onnagata is Gia Gunn (real name Gia Ichikawa), a Japanese-American drag queen who began performing as an onnagata when she was five years old.
-She mentioned this experience during her tenure on the sixth season of Rupaul's Drag Race, crediting it as one of the inspirations for her drag.
+She mentioned this experience during her tenure on the sixth season of RuPaul's Drag Race, crediting it as one of the inspirations for her drag.
 After the sixth season of Drag Race, she came out as a trans woman, crediting her first exposure to gender nonconformity back to her performances as a child: "I guess at the time, I didn't even realize that years later this would have resonated with me on a much more personal and deeper level".
 Later, during her return to Drag Race for the fourth season of All Stars, her entry to the first episode's talent competition was a short kabuki performance in drag that incorporated a blend of traditional and modern elements.

+The 2025 Japanese film Kokuho, directed by Lee Sang-Il, is an adaptation of the 2018 novel of the same name.
+It is about the decades-long rivalry between two onnagata actors each striving to become a kokuho (lit.
+'National Treasure').
+The first major kabuki film to be released in more than 80 years, it became the all-time highest-grossing Japanese live-action film.